vmar13/vmar13/README.md

 ### About Me

 Hi, I'm a full stack developer with a background in advertising, journalism, and content management.
-I'm excited to apply my experience presenting to clients, collaborating across teams, and thinking creatively to a career in software engineering.
+My passion is for health and wellness, but I'm always open to learn new things.
+When I'm not coding, I'm hiking, cooking, or painting.

 ### My Tech Stack
 - React.js